Learn to make authentic Sourdough

 The School of Sourdough has been Warwick Quinton's vision for many years.
 Warwick's been a journeyman artisan baker, specialising in sourdough and naturally leavened breads, since about 1990.
 Over the years, Warwick has made millions of loaves of sourdough bread, and almost as many Danish pastries, espresso coffees and even croissants!
 He has owned and operated a string of bakeries and cafes, all noted for their unique and extraordinary popularity wherever they found their audience.

-Warwick started the website www.sourdoughbaker.com.au back in 2009.
+Warwick started the website www.sourdoughbaker.au back in 2009.
 He began putting the information he knew people should want to know about sourdough bread online.
-At that time, he found himself between bakeries, having lost a house and part of a family to one already.
+At that time, he found himself between bakeries, having lost a house and part of a family to his own bakery already.
 It was a painful experience, and one he hoped his own students would never have to replicate.
+A passion can overcome you!

 In 2010, Warwick started teaching his techniques to the general public from his cafe and bakery, then situated in Hunter Street, Newcastle, NSW.